 Ditaloni with Purple Cauliflower.

-I loved the idea of this Calabrian ditaloni with purple cauliflower because it looked so pretty in the pictures I found when I first came across it.
-But it’s not just a pretty pasta, but very tasty too! (go straight to the recipe)
+I loved the idea of this Calabrian ditaloni with purple cauliflower because it looked so pretty in the pictures I found when I first came across this recipe.
+But, it’s not just a pretty pasta dish, it’s very tasty too!

 1.Purple cauliflower comes from only Italy or South Africa.